 Mediation is dispute resolution.
+A mediator helps people come to an agreement.

+Mediators help people work through all kinds of disputes.
 What to do with a house after a divorce?
 Changes to child custody arrangements?
 A dispute with your landlord or tenant?
 Property disputes or noise complaints?
-Mediators can help with any dispute at all, whether a court has asked you to work with one or whether you're here on your own.
-The outcome of mediation is ideally a signed agreement — a contract.
-And we're here to help you get there.
+Even a dispute over living or financial arrangements between roommates.
+Mediators can help with these and practically any other kind of conflict.

 Mediation works.
 It's your solution, your agreement.
 And it's faster and cheaper and less adversarial than going to court.

-“Justice and fairness happen far more often in mediation than they do in court.
-People appreciate being listened to and retaining control over outcomes, rather than arguing and hoping a judge will see their position.” — Kenneth Cloke, Director, Center for Dispute Resolution, (Paraphrased)
+Justice and fairness happen far more often in mediation than they do in court.
+People appreciate being listened to and retaining control over outcomes, rather than arguing and hoping a judge will see their position. — (Paraphrasing Kenneth Cloke, Director of the Center for Dispute Resolution)

 TimeOut Mediations provides neutral, professional mediation services for families and communities in Marion and surrounding counties.